Sevastopol International Airport

 Since 2014, following the start of the Russo-Ukrainian War and the annexation of Crimea by the Russian Federation, the base has been operated by the Russian Ministry of Defence.
-In 2017, plans were published under Russian administration to restore the airfield into an international airport by 2020, but this did not happen.
+In 2017, plans were published under Russian administration to restore the airfield into an international airport by 2020, but these did not materialize.

-The base was home to the 38th Fighter Aviation Regiment which flies the Sukhoi Su-27 and Sukhoi Su-30 under the 27th Composite Aviation Division part of the 4th Air and Air Defence Forces Army.
+The base was home to the 38th Fighter Aviation Regiment, which flies the Sukhoi Su-27 and Sukhoi Su-30 as part of the 27th Composite Aviation Division of the 4th Air and Air Defence Forces Army.
 After a series of explosions, the unit was withdrawn from the airport at the end of 2022.

 NASA's FIRMS imagery shows that runway 07L/25R has been extended to 3.45 km.